 Propolis – Another ‘liquid bandage’, this waxy substance is collected by bees from tree sap and is used in the hives like glue!
 Diluted in alcohol, propolis is taken internally for colds, flus, stomach ulcers, and more.
 Externally it is excellent for putting on cuts, scrapes and cold sores to stop bleeding, and disinfect.

-St. John’s Wort - Popular as an antidepressant herb, it is also used to treat wounds, burn and nerve damage.
+St. John’s Wort – Popular as an antidepressant herb, it is also used to treat wounds, burns and nerve damage.

 Tea Tree & Lavender Essential Oils – Both effect antibacterials.
 Great for cleaning cuts, scrapes & bites.